LACE: Lattice Attention for Cross-thread Exploration

 \paragraph{Main Results.} As summarized in \cref{tab:main_results}, \shortname consistently achieves superior accuracy across all benchmarks and model scales, with the most significant gains observed after the RL stage.
-Notably, \shortname attains near-perfect format adherence confirming that the model effectively learns to leverage Lattice Attention for cross-thread communication and reliable self-selection, as designed in \cref{sec:data}.
-Regarding exploration diversity, while the Pretrain stage exhibits naturally high entropy due to initial randomness, the subsequent decrease during SFT followed by a sustained rebound during RL indicates genuine, learned exploration rather than stochastic noise.
-This combination of high accuracy, robust format compliance, and meaningful diversity validates the framework's ability to foster collaborative reasoning and enhance the reliability of multi-threaded generation.
-We also compare the learned self-selection against majority voting in \cref{fig:mean_vs_best}.
-The margin between best@4 and mean@4 evidences internal interaction exclusive to Lattice Attention.
+The gains over both Independent Sampling and Isolated Parallel show that the model learns to use cross-thread information for reliable self-selection, rather than merely benefiting from a multi-sample decoding budget.
+Regarding exploration diversity, training starts from a noisier high-entropy regime because the new cross-thread pathway is randomly initialized, while the subsequent decrease during SFT followed by a sustained rebound during RL indicates genuine, learned exploration rather than stochastic noise.
+As shown in \cref{fig:exploration_comparison}, this improved exploration expands candidate coverage and, in turn, enables more accurate self-selection than either mean aggregation or majority voting under a strict one-\textsc{best} diagnostic.
+This combination of high accuracy and meaningful diversity validates the framework's ability to foster collaborative reasoning and enhance the reliability of multi-threaded generation.
 Beyond math benchmarks, we additionally evaluate Lattice-1.7B on TextWorldCookAgent from TALES~\citep{cui2025tales,cote18textworld}, an interactive agent task with longer-horizon exploration and intermediate feedback.
 Appendix~\cref{appendix:textworld_generalization} shows that LACE achieves the highest Win Rate among matched agent baselines.
 Appendix~\cref{appendix:thread_scaling} and \cref{tab:thread_scaling_agent,tab:thread_scaling_livebench,tab:model_scale_preliminary} further show that inference-time scaling remains beneficial without retraining and that preliminary 8B results preserve the same collaborative trend.